ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

 The Vuzix Blade uses the Android 5 OS, so we developed our app using Android, utilizing the Java programming language.
 While both of us were new to Android development, we already had experience working with mobile applications and Java, which allowed us to quickly grasp the necessary concepts and tools.
-There were some difficulties since we were limited to features from Android API 22 but we still managed to bring the application to a desirable outcome.
+There were some difficulties since we were limited to features from Android API 22, but we still managed to bring the application to a desirable outcome.

 ### Enhancing the user experience

 Throughout the development process, we explored various features and functionalities that could enhance the user experience.
 For instance, we implemented real-time GPS tracking to accurately monitor the user's location and provide precise navigational instructions.
-This way we could also show a user what speed they were traveling.
+This way we could also show the user what speed they were travelling.
 We use the magnetic field sensor in the glasses to determine the user's direction and make sure they are always being directed in the right direction.